Miss Rhode Island's Teen

 The Miss Rhode Island's Teen competition is the pageant that selects the representative for the U.S. state of Rhode Island in the Miss America's Teen pageant.

-Payton Mays was crowned Miss Rhode Island's Teen on May 12, 2024 at the McVinney Auditorium.
-She will compete for the title of Miss America's Teen 2025.
+Honisty Baker of Portsmouth was crowned Miss Rhode Island's Teen on April 25, 2026, at the Historic Park Theatre & Event Center in Cranston, Rhode Island.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The year in parentheses indicates the year of the Miss America's Teen competition the award/placement was garnered.